codemistic/Web-Development/README.md

 [![GitHub PRs](https://img.shields.io/github/issues-pr/codemistic/Web-Development?style=social&logo=github)](https://github.com/codemistic/Web-Development/pulls)           [![GitHub forks](https://img.shields.io/github/forks/codemistic/Web-Development?logo=git)](https://github.com/codemistic/Web-Development/network)

-Steps to contribute in this repository
+Steps to contribute to this repository:

     1. Fork this repo
     2. Create a new folder/directory for your projects
     3. Add useful code for the open-source community
-    4. Make pull request
+    4. Make a pull request
-    5. Now, it time for review (Don't worry, our team we will review your Pull Request(PR) within few hours.
+    5. Now, it time for review (Don't worry, our team we will review your Pull Request(PR) within a few hours.

 ## Maintainers (Our Team for HacktoberFest)